 We launched Trondheim City Bike in May 2018 with an all-new system design featuring updated bikes and docks, and hybrid locks that allow for virtual stations using geofencing technology.
 We also manage system operations and customer service, and will continue to develop and expand the system over the next years.

 In January 2018 we began piloting a new mobility solution in Oslo: electric cargo bikes.
 Though a project with Hertz Bilpool, we're offering cargo bikes for short-term rentals.
 The bikes feature our unique hybrid lock, and the pilot will study how the cargo bikes are used as a transitional mobility solution between car sharing and bike sharing.
-Read more about the project here.
+Read more about the project at Medium.

 UIP took over the daily operations of Oslo Lehus (Oslo's bus shelters) at the beginning of 2018.
 We will soon begin building new and replacing existing bus shelters around the city, with 200 construction sites in total.
 These shelters will feature a modern design, real-time travel information, and USB charging ports.